lumeland/lume.land/plugins/not_found.md

 ---
 title: Not found
-description: Middleware to show the a custom page on 404 errors.
+description: Middleware to show a custom page on 404 errors.
 mod: middlewares/not_found.ts
 tags:
   - middleware